Virginia Tech vs. Iowa Women's Basketball Predictions & Picks - November 9

 Virginia Tech Performance Insights (2022-23)

-- The Hokies put up 72.4 points per game (51st in college basketball) last season while giving up 57.8 per outing (32nd in college basketball).
+- The Hokies put up 72.4 points per game (51st in college basketball) last season while allowing 57.8 per contest (32nd in college basketball).
 They had a +528 scoring differential and outscored opponents by 14.6 points per game.

-- In conference contests, Virginia Tech averaged fewer points per contest (68.9) than its overall average (72.4).
+- Virginia Tech's offense was worse in ACC action last season, posting 68.9 points per contest, compared to its overall average of 72.4 PPG.

-- Defensively Virginia Tech played better in home games last season, giving up 53.2 points per game, compared to 61.9 on the road.
+- Offensively the Hokies played better at home last season, scoring 75.5 points per game, compared to 67.1 per game away from home.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.